m-rutter/michaelrutter.dev/content/risk_of_mastodon_for_journalists.md

 own server or some independent and reliable operator(s) for journalists arises to take Twitter's place.
-I think a more likely future is that given the opportunity by publishers to take back control over... publishing, they will reach for control quickly as they can to rein in their employees.
+I think a more likely future is that given the opportunity by publishers to take back control over... publishing, they will reach for control as quickly as they can to rein in their employees.